gvwilson/thirdbit/src/fiction/cherne/index.md

 other, stranger properties, which draw magicians to Ossisswe like ants to honey.

-Coriandel is smaller than Ossisswe, but lies where the overland spice and chocolate route between the southern coast and the Regimental Kingdoms meets the cattle trail to Darp.
+Coriandel is smaller than Ossisswe, but lies where the overland spice and chocolate route between the southern coast and the Ninety Kingdoms meets the cattle trail to Darp.
 Every year, the Darpani tribes drive their herds down from the great plains to Coriandel.
 The month-long fair is the biggest gathering of rogues, spies, and wishful thinkers in the world.
 The Coriandi